demisto/content/Integrations/integration-F5_README.md

-Manages F5 firewall rules
+Use the F5 Firewall integration to manage your F5 firewall rules.
 This integration was integrated and tested with version xx of F5 firewall
-## Configure F5 firewall on Demisto
+## Configure F5 Firewall on Demisto

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for F5 firewall.